kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/01 - Can a speech truly inspire peace—JFK and others/01 - Can a speech truly inspire peace—JFK and others.md

 ## Is it possible to give a passionate speech about peace?

 Yes, it definitely is.
 If you stop being fascist, and start worrying about the entire world — it is.
-Just like what JFK did here, specifically deny wanting a Pax Americana (international peace, but overseen yb the US/UK), and adressing the
+Just like what JFK did here, specifically deny wanting a Pax Americana (international peace, but overseen by the US/UK), and addressing the